FreshJonas/brfss_heartDiseaseOrAttack/README.md

 You might need to install the following libraries:
 * six
 * pydotplus: it provides a Python Interface to Graphviz's Dot language, which we use to create graphs (decision-tree).
 * graphviz.
-You might have to include the Graphviz executables are on your system's PATH
+You might have to include the Graphviz executables on your system's PATH